lhoupert/lhoupert.github.io/_pages/code.md

 {% include gallery %}

 You will find some useful bit of code to plot maps using *cartopy* or hydrographic sections using *matplotlib*.
-New notebooks using the [xarray](http://xarray.pydata.org/en/stable/) package will be added in the near future! *xarray* is a fantastic and powerful to manipulate multi-dimensional array.
+New notebooks using the [xarray](http://xarray.pydata.org/en/stable/) package will be added in the near future! *xarray* is a powerful tool to manipulate multi-dimensional array.